What is an algorithm?

 In computer science algorithms are defined as a set of rules to solve a problem.
 If for example, you want to use an algorithm to know the result of 3(5+5)-10=X the algorithms will need to be set to follow the order of operations.
 If set correctly the result will be 20 and not 10 or 0.

-Algorithms should solve a problem in the most efficient way while also not being actually composed of code but just enunciating the rules and allow to be implemented in different programming languages.
+Algorithms should solve a problem most efficiently while also not being actually composed of code but just enunciating the rules and allowing it to be implemented in different programming languages.

 Why do social media use algorithms?

 In social media, algorithms are used to rank content based on user preferences.
 The rankings are used to show each user content they will find fitting their taste.